Nagendra1997/dummypy/README.md

 ## Step 6 - Enable On-Premise
 :warning::warning::warning:

 DO NOT enable On-Premise unless you have read the documentation, hosted Mesibo on your own premise and you can see your hostname correctly in the 'Running Status' field below.
 As soon as you turn ON the on-premise switch, mesibo cloud will stop serving your users and they will be redirected to your own data center.
 If Mesibo on-premise server is not running on your data-center, your users will not be able to connect.

-Before Enabling the On-Premise switch ensure your that your on-premise server is running and verify that in your On-Premise hosting console the Running Status field contains your hostname.
+Before Enabling the On-Premise switch ensure that your on-premise server is running and verify that in your On-Premise hosting console the Running Status field contains your hostname.

 ![Enable On-Premise screenshot](enableon.jpg)